What Size Kayak Do I Need For My Height- Matching Your Height With The Perfect Kayak Size

 How do I choose the right size kayak for my height?

-The best way to choose the right size kayak for your height is to first take into account the type of kayaking you plan to do.
-If you are planning on doing mainly river kayaking, then a shorter kayak will be just fine.
-However, if you are planning on doing mainly lake kayaking, then a longer kayak will be better so you can cover more ground.
+The best way to choose the kayak that is the right size for your height is to first take into account the type of kayaking you plan to do.
+If you plan on doing mainly river kayaking, then a shorter kayak will be fine.
+However, if you plan on doing mainly lake kayaking, a longer kayak will be better so you can cover more ground.
 In general, a kayak should be about 2-4 inches longer than your height.

 What are the different kayak sizes?